fansi-sifan/Brookings-Metro-Mapper/README.md

 * Your uploaded dataset MUST meet the criteria (below)

-* The variable in your dataset to which the dropdown menu in **step 2** defaulted is unsuitable to be mapped.
+* The variable in your dataset selected in the dropdown menu in **step 2** is unsuitable to be mapped.
 Usually this is because it contains FIPS codes or place names.
 Select a different variable from the step 2 dropdown menu.

  * Pressing "Show data" when the (Step 1D) "Filter Dataset by Jurisdiction" checkbox is selected AND all filter dropdowns (Filter by metro area / state / county) are left blank.